Detection of HI filament: Pair Stacking vs. Filament Stacking: Methods

 Following our procedures, we determined the column density of the filament signal along with an estimation of its uncertainties.
-The observed flux includes contributions from the filament signals, foreground contamination, and instrumental noise.
+In observations, the measured flux includes contributions from the filament signals, foreground contamination, and instrumental noise.
 Nonetheless, the filament signal strength measured reflects the intrinsic signal achievable through the pair stacking technique.
-A stronger filament signal increases the likelihood of detection using this technique.
+A stronger filament signal implies a higher likelihood of detection using this technique.